josdejong/tabular-json/src/content/pages/index.md

 - Human-readable (text based)
 - Simple (like JSON and CSV)
-- Unambiguous (no configuration needed like with CSV)
+- Unambiguous (unlike CSV)
 - Rich nested data structures (like JSON)
 - Compact (like CSV, unlike JSON which is quite verbose)
 - Streaming (like CSV and NDJSON)
-- Easy to parse/stringify
+- Easy to parse and stringify
 - Easy to edit manually
 - A superset of JSON
 - Beautifiable